-If you are a Youtube creator, you probably know that search engine optimization works in favour of those videos with subtitles, so this is one more reason you should download DaVinci Resolve and start making the content of the highest quality.
+If you are a Youtube creator, you probably know that search engine optimization works in favour of those videos with subtitles.
+This is one more reason you should download DaVinci Resolve and start making the content of the highest quality.

-Even though their previous features and filters were quite simple and you couldn’t really do too much in order to control and add your subtitles, there is a great new feature available to everyone right now.
+Even though their previous features and filters were quite simple and you couldn’t do too much to control and add your subtitles, there is a great new feature available to everyone right now.

 Quick video of how to create subtitles in DaVinci Resolve

 2. Enable the ‘Effects’